Home Compare DXCM vs LLY

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

 The lead is spread across growth and profitability, rather than sitting in one isolated gap.
-Eli Lilly and Company leads by 9 points on the overall comparison score.
+The overall score gap is 8 points in favour of Eli Lilly and Company.

 Trajectory Similarity